-Ade Ward, a business owner, website developer, and website administrator from Sheffield, in the UK.
+Ade Ward, a business owner, website developer and administrator from Sheffied, UK.

 Anyway, enough of the waffle, welcome to Ade Ward’s website about online communications, I will endeavour to keep adding more content on a regular basis, so make sure you bookmark the site and keep checking, or add your email to the box on the right and hit subscribe..